RHODESIA & NYASALAND FEDERATION

 Note: the vast majority of these handstamps originated from a sheet purchased at the time, and subsequently sold to Bridger and Kay in London.
 All of these then received their violet stamp on the reverse.
 Very few examples have been recorded without this handstamp, and therefore one can assume that they were acquired from the post office postage due counter.
 The only other example we have encountered was similarly creased.

 F798 1959 ‘POSTAGE DUE’ handstamp in violet.
-Block of four ex. the Bridger & Kay sheet with their handstamps on reverse, positions noted as 147.
-Superb unmounted.
-SG unlisted (see footnote) £325
+Ex. the Bridger & Kay sheet with their handstamp on reverse, positions noted as 147.
+Superb unmounted. see SG footnote £285

 F391 1959 ‘POSTAGE DUE’ handstamp in BLACK, on QEII 1d.
 Very fine unmounted.
 A RARITY.
 SG unlisted